jberkel/sms-backup-plus/README.md

 👉 1.5.11: Default changed to 500 messages.

-You can safely restore to a phone which has already message stored on it, SMS Backup+ will skip the restore of already existing messages.
+You can safely restore to a phone which has already message stored on it, SMS Backup+ will skip already existing messages.

 Before the restore can begin you will need to confirm the change of the default SMS app.
 This step is required to get further permissions to write